 Here in Australia and right around the world, we’ve all been spending a lot more time at home recently due to coronavirus.
-More time at home means more household energy used, and this energy consumption is only going to grow now that its winter and we’re starting to crank the heating.
+Energy efficiency is more important than ever since more time at home means more household energy used, and this energy consumption is only going to grow now that its winter and we’re starting to crank the heating.

 With increased energy usage comes an increase in our electricity bills, and, importantly, our greenhouse gas emissions.